The Ultimate Guide to Your First Time in Columbia SC

-Follow the locals to Doc’s BBQ and Southern Buffet for a taste of pulled pork barbecue smothered in Columbia’s legendary mustard-based sauce.
+Follow the locals to Bone-In Barbeque for specialty barbecue items like Brisket Stuffed Mac & Cheese, Bone Chips, or a Classic Carolina Pork Plate.
+Or, dig into some traditional 'que at Doc’s BBQ and Southern Buffet for a taste of pulled pork barbecue smothered in Columbia’s legendary mustard-based sauce.
 A healthy dose of brown sugar makes our signature ‘cue sweet and tangy.
 Dig into a side of catfish stew or fried okra and wash it all down with cold glass of sweet tea (of course).
 Save room for the banana pudding.
-Doc’s isn’t the only serving up the golden sauce.
+Doc’s isn’t the only one serving up the golden sauce.
 Find more joints here.

 More than 200 pieces of public art dapple the region bringing surprise and delight to all who discover them.
-Don’t miss the artist and makers district on State Street in West Columbia or the many #muralsofcolumbia.
+Don’t miss the artist and makers district on State Street in West Columbia or the murals on the side streets of the Main Street neighborhood.
+Snap a photo and use #RealColumbiaSC to be featured on the website!
 Learn more about our robust arts scene with One Columbia for Arts & History.

 With over 2,000 animals, behind-the-scenes tours and several hands-on activities (like feeding the giraffes), you can keep your tribe as busy as you want it to be at Riverbanks.
 When you’ve had your fill of lions, tigers and bears, head for free play in their 3-acre interactive children’s garden, Waterfall Junction.
 From splash pads and dino digs to treehouse adventures and open space, this is the perfect spot for youngsters to burn off any remaining energy.

-Here’s one you may not know about: pimento cheeseburgers were invented in Columbia SC.
+Here’s one you may not know about: pimento cheese is a Southern favorite and the pimento cheeseburger was invented in Columbia SC.
 Sure, if you’re from the South you know all about pimento cheese.
 But melting it onto (or into) a juicy burger?
 Well, that streak of brilliance happened here in 1954 when J.C.
 Reynolds slathered it on a burger and sold it at the (now closed) Dairy Bar.
 Several local eateries quickly followed suit.
 Order one up today at Roackaway Athletic Club, Pawley’s Front Porch, The Kingsman or Henry’s – just to name a few.